ZhenyingZhu/StudyNotes/WebApp.md

 [Bootstrap](https://getbootstrap.com/): themeing

-**Decision**: Server use Web API.
-Client use Swagger to develop and later switch to React for better UI
+**Decision**: Backend use EF and SQLServer.
+Server use Web API with Swagger to develop.
+Client use JS to interact with Web API.
+Bootstrap for basic UI, and later switch to React for better UI

 ## Swagger